 On August 31, 2006, the Swedish government hosted a Conference for Lebanon's Early Recovery in Stockholm.
-At that Conference, Lebanon received indications of support amounting to approximately U.S.\$900 million for humanitarian assistance needs and early recovery efforts, in the form of financial assistance, in kind contributions to specific reconstruction activities and others.
+At that Conference, Lebanon received indications of support amounting to around U.S.\$900 million for humanitarian assistance needs and early recovery efforts, in the form of financial assistance, in kind contributions to specific reconstruction activities and others.
 This financial support allowed for the return of the quarter of the population that was displaced, and restored minimum capacity in terms of infrastructure, access to basic social services and income generating activities, pending full reconstruction.
-The Ministry of Finance estimates that a total amount of U.S.\$909 million has been committed, of which U.S.\$674 million was disbursed or otherwise fulfilled.
+The Ministry of Finance estimates that a total amount of U.S.\$909 million has been fully committed and disbursed.

 In addition to the Kingdom of Saudi Arabia, Kuwait and countries that contributed during the Stockholm Conference, many countries pledged their support to Lebanon.
-In total and since the beginning of the July 2006 War (but excluding commitments and disbursements as a result of the Paris III Conference), a total of U.S.\$2.1 billion has been pledged in grants (in addition to in-kind relief contributions that were sent during the war), of which U.S.\$1.6 billion has been formally committed.
+In total and since the beginning of the July 2006 War (but excluding commitments and disbursements as a result of the Paris III Conference), a total of U.S.\$2.1 billion has been pledged in grants (in addition to in-kind relief contributions that were sent during the war), of which U.S.\$1.2 billion has been disbursed.